Liviaflair/Liviaflair/README.md

-- 👋 Hi, I’m @Livialegend
+- 👋 Hi, I’m @Liviaflair
 - 👀 I’m interested in writing and coding
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on creating an app